andrew/ultimate-awesome/README.md

 - [awesome-full-stack-machine-learning-courses](https://github.com/leehanchung/awesome-full-stack-machine-learning-courses) - Curated list of publicly accessible machine learning engineering courses from CalTech, Columbia, Berkeley, MIT, and Stanford.
 - [awesome-gpt-security](https://github.com/cckuailong/awesome-gpt-security) - A curated list of awesome security tools, experimental case or other interesting things with LLM or GPT.
 - [awesome-chakra-ui](https://github.com/chakra-ui/awesome-chakra-ui) - A collection of Chakra UI-related awesomeness.
-- [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
-The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
 - [awesome-WebVR](https://github.com/wizztjh/awesome-WebVR) - A curated list of awesome WebVR packages and resources.
 - [awesome-tor](https://github.com/ajvb/awesome-tor) - A list of awesome Tor related projects, articles, papers, etc.
 - [Awesome-Arch](https://github.com/PandaFoss/Awesome-Arch) - :sunglasses: A complete list of Arch-based projects.